proc7ts/fun-events/README.md

 - [resolveEventsInOrder] - Creates an event sender of asynchronously resolved incoming events in the order they are received.
 - [shareEvents] - Creates an event supplier that shares events supply among all registered receivers.
+- [translateAfter] - Creates an event keeper mapper function that translates incoming events.
-- [translateEvents] - Creates an event supplier mapper function that translates incoming events.
+- [translateOn] - Creates an event sender mapper function that translates incoming events.
 - [valueEvents] - Creates an event supplier mapper function that sends values of incoming events.

 [consumeEvents]: https://proc7ts.github.io/fun-events/modules/@proc7ts_fun-events.html#consumeEvents